cisnux-seed/cisnux-seed/README.md

 # Hi there 👋
-My name is Fajra Risqulla, and I am currently pursuing a degree in Computer Engineering at Telkom University.
-As an Android and Backend enthusiast, I recently completed the Bangkit program, specializing in Mobile Development.
+My name is Fajra Risqulla, and I just completed my Computer Engineering degree at Telkom University.
+I recently completed the prestigious Bangkit program with Distinction and gained valuable experience as a Back- End Developer Intern at Telkomsel, specializing in mobile development.
+I have a strong interest in both Mobile Development and Back-End Development, and I am eager to continue advancing my skills in these areas.

-During my time in the prestigious Bangkit program, I focused on Android development and had the opportunity to enhance my skills in Jetpack Compose, RESTful API, and Object-Oriented programming.
-As part of my capstone project at Bangkit, I actively contributed as an Android and Back-End Developer.
-I utilized Jetpack Compose to build engaging Android applications, while also working with technologies like HapiJS and Ktor to develop RESTful APIs and implement Web-socket functionality on the server side.

-Looking ahead, my ambition is to establish a successful career as a Software Engineer upon graduation from the Bangkit program.
-I am truly passionate about crafting innovative solutions and leveraging my technical expertise to create impactful software products.
+Currently, I'm a Software Developer Intern at DKatalis.

 ## About Me :